 The repeated stance of the monk Yogananda was that money, sex, and drinking were bad and of Satan, but he also decreed that it was God who had created the sex temptation.
 Seek consistency, seek elsewhere.

 There are four key ideals for Hindus.
 They are dharma, righteousness, artha, wealth, kama, delight, and moksha, great freedom.
 Artha is wealth, prosperity, and kama is sensual pleasure, lust, and other pleasures.
 It behoves humans to prosper and delight as long as universal righteousness (dharma) is not violated.
 Such is the firmly established stance in Hinduism.
 Compare what Buddha says about true friends.

 What is right for humans as to having sex?
 Is it having it once a year for the purpose of having children only?
 Also for those with a ravenous sexual appetite?
 And for all who seek sex for pleasure?
 Sex may serve several functions beyond reproduction that may not be favoured in cults that dogmatise for total abstinence against "sexual slavery".
-The risk is that "dogmatist slavery" takes its place.
+The risk is that "dogmatist slavery" rises and takes its toll.

 Sex in a monogamous relationship has been shown in numerous studies to increase one's ability to be intimate with others, specifically one's special other, thus improving overall mental well being.
 And studies have shown just the opposite for those with many and multiple partners.

 Sex may improve the blood flow, thereby perhaps alleviating headaches.